Deutsche Bank Center

 The building was built on the site of the New York Coliseum, formerly New York City's main convention center.
 Plans for the project, then known as Columbus Center, were approved in 1998.
 Construction began in November 2000 and a topping-out ceremony was held in 2003; the project was known as AOL Time Warner Center during construction, but the "AOL" name was dropped before opening.
 Time Warner Center officially opened on February 5, 2004.
 Deutsche Bank replaced WarnerMedia as the anchor tenant of the 1.1 e6ft2 office area in May 2021 and it was renamed Deutsche Bank Center.

 Site

-Deutsche Bank Center is on the west side of Columbus Circle, on the border of Hell's Kitchen and the Upper West Side, in Manhattan, New York City.
+The center is on the west side of Columbus Circle, on the border of Hell's Kitchen and the Upper West Side, in Manhattan, New York City, United States.
 It occupies an irregular plot of land bounded by 60th Street to the north, the Coliseum Park apartment complex to the west, and 58th Street to the south.
 The eastern boundary consists of Eighth Avenue, Columbus Circle, and Broadway from south to north.
 The land lot covers 149,560 ft2, with a frontage of 519.03 ft on Columbus Circle and a depth of 492 ft.
 Deutsche Bank Center's primary address is 1 Columbus Circle.
 The building also uses the addresses 25 Columbus Circle for its south tower and 80 Columbus Circle for the north tower.